 Christmas was one of the highlights of the medieval calendar, not only for the rich but also for the peasantry.
 For the longest holiday of the year, typically the full twelve days of Christmas, people stopped work, homes were decorated and a Yule log burned in the hearth.
 Gifts were exchanged, colourful church services enjoyed and merry feasts were eaten by all where there was better food and more of it than at any other time in the year.
 There were plenty of songs, dancing, pantomimes and games, too.
-For many, just as today, it was the best of times.
+For many, just as today, Christmas was the best of times.

 The European medieval calendar was not short of holidays: each season had its own special Christian celebration, often based on older pagan traditions.
 Medieval holidays were a chance to have a much-needed rest from the usual daily toil and to socialise at family meals where the typical dreary menu of the poor was replaced by such rarities as meat and fish and the table of the rich was adorned with exotica like roast peacock.
-Christmas was the longest holiday of the year by far and lasted from the night of Christmas Eve, the 24th of December, to the Twelfth Day, Epiphany, on the 6th of January.
+Christmas was the longest holiday of the year by far and lasted from the night of Christmas Eve, the 24th of December, to the Twelfth Day, the 5th of January.
 Mid-winter was a time of year which saw a lull in agricultural activity and consequently many peasants were permitted by their lord to have the entire two weeks off.
 The season also involved gift-giving and decorating the home with garlands and wreaths of winter foliage.
 As one description of 12th-century CE London by William Fitzstephen records:

 Every man's house, as also their parish churches, was decked with holly, ivy, bay and whatsoever the season of the year afforded to be green.